-Even aqueous cream, which is routinely prescribed by doctors to men, women, children and babies who are eczema and psoriasis sufferers, has a base of liquid paraffin and soft paraffin wax to form the waterproof barrier, as well as Sodium Laureth Sulfate – a known irritant – to clean the skin.
+Even aqueous cream, which is routinely prescribed by doctors to men, women, children and babies who suffer from eczema, psoriasis and other dry skin conditions, has a base of liquid paraffin and soft paraffin wax to form the waterproof barrier, as well as Sodium Laureth Sulfate – a known irritant – to clean the skin.

-These ingredients are really, really cheap to put in products and they can be used in massive, vast bulk so it’s easy to dole it out to everyone, regardless of whether it helps or not.
+These ingredients are really, really, really cheap to make products with and they can be produced in massive, vast bulk so it’s easy to dole it out to everyone, regardless of whether it helps or not.
 But no two skins are the same so it’s very naive to assume that one or two products fit all.

-To avoid nasty side effects from liquid paraffin, it’s a good idea to have a chat with your dermatologist, especially as the news is now reporting cases of people catching fire if their clothing or bedding or skin becomes impregnated with these creams.
-E45 are going to be putting flamability warnings on their products from now on but, while this is a good safety thing, maybe we shouldn’t be putting flammable stuff on our skins in the first place!
+To avoid nasty side effects from liquid paraffin, it’s a good idea to have a chat with your dermatologist or doctor, especially as the news is reporting more and more cases of people catching fire if their clothing or bedding or skin becomes impregnated with these creams.
+E45 are hopefully going to put a flammability warning on their products but, while this is a good safety thing, maybe we shouldn’t be putting flammable stuff on our skins in the first place?

-So what are the alternatives to paraffin, petroleum and mineral oil?
+What are the alternatives to liquid paraffin, petroleum and mineral oil?

 There are many alternatives to mineral oils.
-They’re usually more expensive but always better for your skin.
+They are usually more expensive but always better for your skin.
 However, even vegetable oil from your kitchen cupboard would be a better alternative to rubbing mineral oil on your skin.
-Mineral oil will never absorb properly into the skin so it will stay on the surface making you think it’s moisturised but it won’t provide moisture to the dermis of the skin – the layer of skin which most needs moisture in order to repair itself.
+Mineral oil will never absorb properly into the skin because it is chemicaly produce.
+It will just stay on the surface of your skin making you think it’s done it’s job, but it won’t provide moisture to the dermis of the skin – the layer of skin which most needs moisture in order to repair itself.